 As a beginner at SEO, it can be quite overwhelming.
 There's an overload of information to filter through and can seem very technical and complicated at first.

+The thing is, the basics of SEO are relatively simple: do keyword research, create link-worthy content, optimize the website, and use SEO reporting software to track your progress.
 You do not need to spend thousands of dollars on courses and conferences to learn the "SEO Secrets".
-There are plenty of free SEO tutorials online.

 Introduction to SEO

 Google's search engine optimization starter guide is a good place to start.
 It begins by walking you through all of the on-page basics including setting proper title tags, meta descriptions, and so on.

 The guide continues on to explain how to promote your website, what a no-follow link is, and touches on the importance of a mobile-friendly website.
 Given that SEO largely revolves around Google, it's a good idea to hear what they have to say about it and what they view as important factors.

 Moz's Beginner's Guide to SEO is another good resource if you're looking for an introduction.
 It covers more topics than Google's version and talks about keyword research and some link-building methods.
 Moz's guide gives a solid overview of SEO as a whole but doesn't dig too deep into any one subject.